shahdHesham13/DEPI_DataEngineering_Intern/README.md

 # DEPI_DataEngineering_Intern
 my DEPI Internship repository
-I will add any tasks in my learning processing throughout the course.
+I will add any tasks in my learning process throughout the course.

 ## Courses